Create a report quickly from a SharePoint list or library

 - Within SharePoint libraries, this option will only show on the root of the document library.

-- The reports and datasets created through this SharePoint experience are stored in special, system-generated workspaces hosted in shared capacity.
+- The reports and semantic models created through this SharePoint experience are stored in special, system-generated workspaces hosted in shared capacity.
 Users aren't meant to access these workspaces outside of the SharePoint experience.

 If you don't see Power BI on the Integrate menu in a SharePoint or Microsoft list or library, your Power BI admin may have disabled it for specific groups or your entire organization.
 See the Integration with SharePoint and Microsoft Lists section of the "Power BI admin portal" article for details.